Credit: Boler Mountain

 Covent Garden Market

 The indoor and outdoor Covent Garden Market, conveniently located in the heart of London, is a pleasant way to spend the afternoon shopping for local produce, meats, cheeses and even wine.
 Stop by one of the cafés for a bite and a fresh coffee before heading back home with a fresh bouquet of flowers from one of the market’s flower stalls.
 The market is open daily year-round.
-Outdoor skating rink at the market will open weather permitting from January 8th.
-The rink will be open Monday to Saturday from 11 a.m. to 7 p.m. and Sundays from 10 am. to 6 p.m., weather permitting.
+This year the outdoor skating rink at the market will not open.

 Victoria Park